On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra: Well-posedness of the Stokes problem on weighted spaces

 as we intended to show. \end{proof}

 We conclude with a corollary regarding the stability of the Stokes projection on weighted spaces.
-In doing so we will remove some of the assumptions used in \cite[Theorem 4.1]{DOS:19}.
-Namely, we no longer have a lower bound on the integrability index, and we do not require good behavior of the weight near the boundary.
+In doing so, we will remove some of the assumptions used in \cite[Theorem 4.1]{DOS:19}.
+Namely, we no longer have a lower bound on the integrability index and we do not require good behavior of the weight near the boundary.

 \begin{corollary}[stability] Let $\Omega \subset \R^3$ be a convex polyhedron.
-Assume that either: \begin{enumerate}[$\bullet$] \item $q\in [2,\infty)$ and $\omega \in A_{q/2}$, \item $q \in (1,2]$ and $\omega' \in A_{q'/2}$. \end{enumerate} Then, the Stokes projection defined in \eqref{eq:defofStokesprojection} is stable on $\bW^{1,q}_0(\omega,\Omega) \times \cL^q(\omega,\Omega)$. \end{corollary} \begin{proof} The assertion, for $q=2$, is Theorem~\ref{thm:stabclassic}.
+Assume that either: \begin{enumerate}[$\bullet$] \item $q\in [2,\infty)$ and $\omega \in A_{q/2}$, \item $q \in (1,2]$ and $\omega' \in A_{q'/2}$. \end{enumerate} Then, the Stokes projection defined in \eqref{eq:defofStokesprojection} is stable on $\bW^{1,q}_0(\omega,\Omega) \times \cL^q(\omega,\Omega)$. \end{corollary} \begin{proof} The assertion for $q=2$ is Theorem~\ref{thm:stabclassic}.
 Now, according to \cite[page 142]{MR1800316}, the following variant of the extrapolation theorem \cite[Theorem 7.8]{MR1800316} can be derived: given $s\geq 1$, if $T$ is a bounded operator on $L^r(\rho,\Omega)$ for all $\rho \in A_{r/s}$, then for $q>s$ it is bounded on $L^q(\varpi,\Omega)$ for all $\varpi \in A_{q/s}$.
 Use this result with $r=s=2$ to conclude the stability for $q>2$.

-For the second case, repeat duality argument given in the proof of \cite[Theorem 4.1]{DOS:19}.
-But, since we are in a convex polyhedron, we use the well--posedness of Theorem~\ref{thm:velest}, so that there is no restriction on $q'>2$, nor it is required that the weight behaves nicely close to the boundary.
+For the second case, repeat \AJS{the} duality argument given in the proof of \cite[Theorem 4.1]{DOS:19}.
+But, since we are in a convex polyhedron, we use the well-posedness of Theorem~\ref{thm:velest}, so that there is no restriction on $q'>2$, nor it is required that the weight behaves nicely close to the boundary.
 Conclude using the just obtained stability of the Stokes projection for $q'>2$ and $\omega' \in A_{q'/2}$. \end{proof}